mobile-bungalow/tweak_shader_after_effects/README.md

 #### Windows

+- Support for windows is currently limited because I don't have a good windows machine handy.
+Additionally, wgpu, the underlying graphics library, is not fully mature on windows and competes for GPU resources in a way that may hang on some machines.

 download a compatible version of [cmake](https://cmake.org/download/) and [cargo](https://rustup.rs/) and msvc through the Visual Studio Updater.
 Then run the following.

 ```powershell